collapsed-stacks/startups/questions/13211/should-i-increase-price-of-my-software-product.md

 - posted by: [Community](https://stackexchange.com/users/-1/community) on 2017-08-22
 - score: 1

-<p>You could do a small research with your costumer base.
-Ask what they are willing to pay for your software. </p>
+You could do a small research with your costumer base.
+Ask what they are willing to pay for your software.

-<p>In my opinion your prices could be higher.
+In my opinion your prices could be higher.
 Even higher as your competitor.
 Because your costumers pay for lifetime access to your software.
-One time payment beats recurrent payments.</p>
+One time payment beats recurrent payments.